CortexLM/platform/bins/cli/README.md

 # Platform Validator CLI

-CLI pour gérer les dynamic values et installer des challenges dans le platform validator.
+CLI to manage dynamic values and install challenges in the platform validator.

 ## Installation